outreach and service

-Together with Katrina Morgan (PhD candidate in Mathematics), we have founded, organized, and ran the camp starting in June 2016.
+Together with Katrina Morgan (fellow PhD candidate in Mathematics), we have founded, organized, and ran the camp starting in June 2016.
 In June 2017 the second run of the camp hosted 35 students.

 The goal of Girls Talk Math is to encourage girls to consider careers in the mathematical sciences.
 The program seeks to accomplish this goal through a two-week day camp during which campers explore challenging mathematical concepts, learn about the rich history of women in mathematics, and create a blog and podcast series.

 Association for Women in Mathematics chapter at unc - chapel Hill

 The purpose of the AWM Chapter at UNC-Chapel Hill is to foster a sense of community amongst female mathematicians, to encourage girls and women to pursue mathematics, and to promote diversity within the UNC Chapel Hill Mathematics department.